Charlotte-01/TDI-capstone-project/README.md

 **Business Benefits**

+It is important for hosts to understand Airbnb pricing and value the place correctly.
 There are currently no free and accurate services which help hosts price their properties using a wide range of data points.
-This project aims to help hosts determine a proper nightly rate based on the pricing model built from a range of relative factors in the New York Area.
+This project aims to help hosts to determine a proper nightly rate based on the pricing model built from a range of relative factors in the New York Area.

 **Datasets**